 Tranquil Fury: Peter in the final battle.
-Oh, he's still happy and playful during the whole ordeal, but he just got back to the ship after Tinkerbell almost died in an explosion.
+Oh, he's still happy and playful during the whole ordeal, but he just got back to the ship after Tinkerbell almost died in an explosion, and he had also arrived just in time to save Wendy from falling into the water after walking the plank.
 This following line says it all about how pissed off Pan is.

 Peter Pan: You're next, Hook!
 This time you've gone too far!!

 Tribal Carry: When the Lost Boys are captured by the Indians.

 Tribal Face Paint: The Indian chief and a couple of his warriors wear it, as does Michael while he's their guest.